 The math parameter table contains some parameters that specify a horizontal and vertical gap for skewed fractions.
-Of course some guessing is needed in order to implement something that uses then.
+Of course some guessing is needed in order to implement something that uses them.
 And so we now provide a primitive similar to the other fraction related ones but with a few options so that one can influence the rendering.
-Of course a user can mess around a bit with the parameters \Umathskewedfractionhgap and \Umathskewedfractionvgap.
+Of course a user can also mess around a bit with the parameters \Umathskewedfractionhqap and \Umathskewedfractionvqap.